Aleksandar Vučić: Early life and education

-Aleksandar Vučić was born in Belgrade to Anđelko Vučić and Angelina Milovanov.
+Vučić was born on 5 March 1970 in Belgrade to Anđelko Vučić and Angelina Milovanov.
 He has a younger brother, Andrej.

 His paternal ancestors came from Čipuljić, near Bugojno, in Central Bosnia.
 They were expelled by the Croatian fascists (Ustaše) during World War II and settled near Belgrade, where his father was born.
 According to Vučić, his paternal grandfather Anđelko and tens of other close relatives were killed by the Ustaše.
 His mother was born in Bečej in Vojvodina.
 Both of his parents were economics graduates.
 His father worked as an economist, and his mother as a journalist.

-Vučić was raised in New Belgrade, where he attended the Branko Radičević Elementary School, and later a gymnasium in Zemun.
-He graduated from the University of Belgrade Faculty of Law.
-He learned English in Brighton, England, and worked as a merchant in London for some time.
+Vučić was raised in the Blokovi neighborhood of New Belgrade, where he attended the Branko Radičević Elementary School, and later a gymnasium in Zemun.
+He graduated from the University of Belgrade Faculty of Law in 1994.

+He learned English in Brighton, England, and worked as a merchant in London for more than a year.
 After returning to Yugoslavia, he worked as a journalist in Pale, SR Bosnia and Herzegovina.
 There, he interviewed politician Radovan Karadžić and once played chess with general Ratko Mladić.
 As a youngster, Vučić was a fan of Red Star Belgrade, often attending their matches, including the one played between Dinamo Zagreb and Red Star on 13 May 1990, which turned into a huge riot.
 The homes of his relatives were destroyed in the Bosnian War.